LouisTier/LouisTier.github.io/_pages/about.md

   </p>

   <p>
-    I hold a double master's degree: an MSc in Advanced Computing from <a href="https://www.imperial.ac.uk/">Imperial College London</a>, and a Diplôme d’ingénieur in Artificial Intelligence & Data Science from <a href="https://www.imt-mines-ales.fr/">IMT Mines Alès</a>.
+    I hold a double master's degree: an MSc in Advanced Computing from <a href="https://www.imperial.ac.uk/">Imperial College London</a>, and a Diplôme d'ingénieur in Artificial Intelligence & Data Science from <a href="https://www.imt-mines-ales.fr/">IMT Mines Alès</a>.
 My training is rooted in applied mathematics, machine learning, and statistical modeling.
   </p>

   <p>